puppetlabs/pcp-specifications/pcp/association.md

-A client that wants to establish a session with a server must 1) establish the underlying wire layer connection (e.g. WebSocket) and 2) send a *associate request* message to a Cthun server.
+A client that wants to establish a session with a server must 1) establish the underlying wire layer connection (e.g. WebSocket) and 2) send a *associate request* message to a PCP server.

 In case the request is processed successfully, the server will reply with a *associate response* message.
 The server may ignore the request or reply with an